signebedi/labyrinth/README.md

 ## Debugging
-To make calls to inventory items, use the following synax:
+To make calls to inventory items, use the following syntax:
 <pre><code>items[0]['description']</pre></code>

 To make calls to the list of enemies, use the following syntax: